 It is not necessary to complete all courses listed below prior to application to the major, but it is advisable to include as many of these courses as possible in the 60 required credits.
-Any outstanding general education or related requirements courses can be completed while enrolled in the Communication Science program.
+Some outstanding general education or related requirements courses can be completed while enrolled in the Communication Science program.

 - Basic Writing (or exemption), 3 credits

 - Statistics, 4 credits